tree view is your main tool for organizing your collection and

 selecting the items you wish to edit.
 Following the screen

 Please see my examples web page

-(http://www.nmcollectorsoftware.com/support1/examples/) for ideas on how to use this
+(https://www.nmcollectorsoftware.com/support1/examples/) for ideas on how to

-this tree view.
+collections in this tree view.
 Collection types are shown as a

 listed under the collection type.
 Some items themselves look

 like folders while others look like a simple sheet of paper.